Do You Have Dryness, Vaginal Atrophy or Vaginitis?

 There are number of self-help measures which can reduce the risk of these problems and help once they are diagnosed.

-– keep your genital area clean and dry – take a warm bath rather than a hot one and use unperfumed soap to clean your genital area and dry yourself thoroughly
+– keep your genital area clean and dry and take a warm bath rather than a hot one and use unperfumed soap to clean the area and dry yourself thoroughly

-– avoid douching (spraying water inside your vagina) – it may make your vaginitis symptoms worse by removing the healthy bacteria that line the vagina and help keep it free from infection
+– avoid douching (spraying water inside your vagina) as it may make your symptoms worse by removing the healthy bacteria that line the vagina and help keep it free from infection

-– use pads rather than tampons if you’re using intravaginal creams or pessaries to treat an infection – tampons may ‘soak up’ the treatment meaning there’s less available in the vagina
+– use pads rather than tampons if you’re using vaginal creams or pessaries to treat an infection as tampons may ‘soak up’ the treatment meaning there’s less available in the vagina

-– wear loose-fitting cotton underwear – this may be beneficial if you have external soreness, but it won’t prevent you getting vaginitis in the future
+– wear loose-fitting cotton underwear as it can be beneficial if you have external soreness, but it won’t prevent you getting vaginitis in the future

 Helpful information:

-Because women are often reluctant to talk about conditions like this, they do often suffer in silence but there really is no need as help is readily available.
+Because women are often reluctant to talk about conditions like this, they are more likely to suffer in silence but there really is no need as help is readily available.

 Generally, maintaining good hormone balance with healthy levels of progesterone and oestrogen is a helpful measure too.

-if you are concerned that your libido is declining, or your sex life not as active as it used to be, then the following article will be helpful.
+If you are concerned that your libido is declining, or your sex life not as active as it used to be, then the following article will be helpful as your diet can make a real difference.